hashicorp/vault/website/source/guides/operations/vault-ha-consul.html.md

       "acl_enforce_version_8": false
     }

-#### Consul Server systemd Unit file
+#### Consul Server `systemd` Unit file

-You have Consul binaries and a reasonably basic client agent configuration and now you just need to start Consul on each of the Vault server instances; systemd is popular in most contemporary Linux distributions, so with that in mind, here is an example systemd unit file:
+You have Consul binaries and a reasonably basic client agent configuration and now you just need to start Consul on each of the Vault server instances.
+Here is an example `systemd` unit file:

     ### BEGIN INIT INFO
     # Provides:          consul